ampyard/facequest/tutorial.md

 #### Purchase Credits: {#purchase-credit}

 <br/>
-You can purchase credit also form this section by providing payment information.
+You can purchase credit form this section by providing payment information.
 You can buy credits using a Debit card, Credit card, or UPI.
 By clicking the Pay button payment popup appeared.

 <img class="img-fluid" src="./img/tutorial/purchase-credits.jpg" alt="face-verification-logs">
 *Example: Purchase Credits*